-- 1. Enroll in dissertation/treatise hours. - You must enroll in dissertation/treatise hours for two consecutive semesters in order to graduate. - STAY ENROLLED, even if it takes you longer. - 2.
+- Enroll in dissertation/treatise hours. - You must have IRB approval to register for dissertation/treatise hours - You must enroll in dissertation/treatise hours for two consecutive semesters in order to graduate. - STAY ENROLLED, even if it takes you longer. - 2.
 Complete data collection and analysis - 3.
 Write final dissertation/treatise-again, work closely with your chair on drafts! - 4.
-When chair gives approval, schedule final oral exam/defense meeting - 5.
-Distribute copies of final report to committee members, two weeks prior to scheduled final oral exam/defense meeting.
+When chair gives approval, schedule final oral exam/defense meeting - Distribute copies of final report to committee members, two weeks prior to scheduled final oral exam/defense meeting.